SainsburyWellcomeCentre/RCWG/tmp/openDataScienceTools.md

 - Organize PyClub meetings on a monthly basis,

 - Organize PyStarter courses on a yearly basis.
-This course could certify on the use of open-science tools to interested students,
+This course will certify on the use of open-science tools to interested students and to designated SWC/GCNU open-science representatives,

 - Setup a mentoring scheme where people with no experience in open data-science tools  are paired with people with substantial experience on it.

+- Organize advanced courses on, for example, data acquisition, image analysis, time-series analysis and statistical neuroscience.

-# We ask the SWC management
+# Support from the SWC/GCNU management

+To make the SWC/GCNU an institution where open-science is the norm we need support from the SWC/GCNU management.
+We ask this management:

-- To encourage every lab to certify at least one of its members on the use of open data-science tools,
+- To ask every lab to certify in the next PyStarters session at least one of its members on the use of open data-science tools,

-- That the work of the organizers of the **Open Data Science** organization be weighed in the SWC/GCNU appraisal formula.
+### References

+.
+Button, K. S., Ioannidis, J. P., Mokrysz, C., Nosek, B. A., Flint, J., Robinson, E. S., & Munafò, M. R. (2013).
+Power failure: why small sample size undermines the reliability of neuroscience.
+Nature reviews neuroscience, 14(5), 365-376 ([link](https://www.nature.com/articles/nrn3475)).

+.
+Open Science Collaboration.
+(2015).
+Estimating the reproducibility of psychological science.
+Science, 349(6251) ([link](https://science.sciencemag.org/content/349/6251/aac4716)).